THEREALUNREAL/THEREALUNREAL.github.io/about.md

 <font size="6">Skills</font>

-- Level Design
+- Level Design  - SourceSDK expert, trying new engines as I go such as Unity
-- 3D Modelling
+- 3D modelling  - I use Blender for 3D
-- 2D Art
+- 2D art        - I use mostly Photoshop for 2D art
-- Programming
+- Programming   - I C#
-- Animating
+- Animating     - I'm familiar with many different animation softwares
-- Planning
+- Planning      - I like to plan ahead

 <font size="6">Achievements:</font>